-- Is intended to cause distress and harm
+- P: Exists in a relationship in which there is an imbalance of Power and Strength

-- Exists in a relationship in which there is an imbalance of power and strength
+- R: Repeated over time

-- Is repeated over time
+- I: Intended to cause distress or harm

 Bullying may involve physical actions, words, gestures and social isolation.
 Although bullying may involve direct, relatively open attacks against a victim, bullying is frequently indirect, or subtle in nature (spreading rumors, enlisting a friend to assault a child).